hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 do_shortcode( 'hcaptcha' );
 `

-Secondly, verify the result of hcaptcha challenge.
+Secondly, verify the result of hCaptcha challenge.

 `
 $result = hcaptcha_request_verify();